The Bible and slavery: Manumission

 The prospect of manumission is an idea prevalent within the New Testament.
 In contrast to the Old Testament, the New Testament's criteria for manumission encompasses Roman laws on slavery as opposed to the shmita system.
 Manumission within the Roman system largely depends on the mode of enslavement: slaves were often foreigners, prisoners of war, or those heavily indebted.
 For foreign-born individuals, manumission was increasingly amorphous; however, if subject to debt slavery, manumission was much more concrete: freedom was granted once the debt was paid.
 Children were often offered to creditors as a form of payment and their manumission was determined ab initio (at the outset) with the pater (family head).
 This manicipia (enslavement) of children by the pater did not exclude the selling of children into sexual slavery.
 If sold into sex slavery, the prospect of complete manumission became much less likely under the stipulations of Roman Law.
 Being sold into sexual slavery meant greater chance of perpetual servitude, by way of explicit enslavement or forced marriage.

 One of the first discussions of manumission in the New Testament can be seen in Paul's interaction with Philemon's slave Onesimus.
 Onesimus was held captive with Paul, as he was a fugitive, run-away slave.
 Paul proceeds to baptize the slave Onesimus, and then writes to his owner, Philemon, telling him that he will pay whatever fee Onesimus owes for his fugitive status.
-Paul does not explicitly ask Philemon for Onesimus's manumission; however, the offer a "fee" for Onesimus's escape has been discussed as a possible latent form of manumission.
+Paul does not explicitly ask Philemon for Onesimus's manumission; however, the offer to pay a "fee" for Onesimus's escape has been discussed as a possible latent form of manumission.
 Paul's treatment of Onesimus additionally brings into question of Roman slavery as a "closed" or "open" slave system.
 Open slave systems allow for incorporation of freed slaves into society after manumission, while closed systems manumitted slaves still lack social agency or social integration.
 Roman slavery exhibited characteristics of both, open and closed, systems which further complicates the letter from Paul to Philemon regarding the slave Onesimus.

 In the time of the New Testament, there were three modes in which a slave could be manumitted by his or her master: a will could include a formal permission of manumission, a slave could be declared free during a census, or a slave and master could go before a provincial official.
 These modes of manumission lend evidence to suggest that manumission was an everyday occurrence, and thus complicates New Testament texts encouraging manumission.
 In 1 Corinthians 7:21, Paul encourages enslaved peoples to pursue manumission; however, this manumission could be connoted in the boundaries of a closed slave system in which manumission does not equate to complete freedom.
-Modes of manumission, in the New Testament, are once again disputed in a letter from Paul to Galatians in which Paul writes "For freedom Christ has set us free".
+Modes of manumission, in the New Testament, are once again disputed in a letter from Paul to Galatians in which Paul writes "For freedom Christ has set us free."